 The count included all individual households, plus institutions such as prisons, workhouses, naval vessels and merchant vessels, and it also attempted to make an approximate count of the homeless.

 Frustrated with the government’s refusal to grant women the vote, a large number of women boycotted the 1911 census by refusing to be counted.
 There were two forms of protest.
 Firstly, there was a refusal to fill in the form, often recording their protest to the enumerator.
 Secondly, a number of women evaded the census by staying away from their home for the whole night.
 In both cases, any details relating to individual women in the households may be missing from the census.
 The exact number of women who boycotted the census is not known, though some have estimated that it may be as many as several thousand.
 Interestingly suffragette Adela Pankhurst was actually recorded on the 1911 census at 45 Marlborough Road in Sheffield.
-The entry is very vague as it has been carried out by the local Registrar of Births, Marriages & Deaths.
+The entry is very vague as it has been carried out by the local Registrar of Births, Marriages & Deaths presumably without her assistance.

 Finally, it has been widely reported that a man described one of the occupant of his house as ‘Peter Tabby’ and listed his occupation as ‘mouser’ and his nationality as ‘Persian’.
 The enumerator subsequently crossed out the entry with red ink and noted somewhat sternly: ‘This is a cat’.